Use the built-in web sockets server to receive real-time updates and notifications.

 For this guide, we assume that the help desk is installed at

-In order for the Web Socket server to listen on new connections, the
+In order for the web socket server to listen to new connections, the

 php artisan websockets:serve command should be executed at the root directory of the installation.
 Note that once the

 websockets:serve command has started, it will continue to run until it is manually stopped or you close your terminal.